AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 2. If you want to load Prolog predicates from inside a program, or from the Prolog shell, you can use the consult/1 builtin in the following manner:
     ?- consult(File).
-where File is instantiated to a Prolog program’s file name.
+where File is instantiated to a Prolog program's file name.
 Alternatively, one can use
     ?- reconsult(File).
 Finally, one can use the top-level list-as-reconsult construct: